-Grievances / redressal committee will be constituted in the department to resolve all grievances relating to the evaluation.
-The committee shall consist of Head of the department, the concerned teacher of a particular course and senior faculty member of the Departmental Committee.
+Even if, there are some grievances, the student must give a written application to Head of the Department before declaration of the result about his/ her grievances.
+The Head of the Department will constitute a Grievances / redressal committee in the department to resolve all grievances relating to the evaluation.
+The committee shall consist of Head of the Department (Chairman), the concerned teacher of a particular course and senior faculty member of the Departmental Committee.
 The decision of Grievances / redressal committee will have to be approved by the Department committee.
+The decision of DC will be the final decision.